zaman-lab/brexitmeter-py/CONTRIBUTING.md

 heroku run "python -m app.bot"
 ```

-Though ultimately you'll want to setup a Heroku "dyno" to run the bot as a background process (see "Procfile"):
+... though ultimately you'll want to setup a Heroku "dyno" to run the bot as a background process (see the "Procfile"):

 ```sh
 heroku ps:resize bot=standard-2x